Particle Filter for Bayesian Inference on Privatized Data: Discussion and Directions for Future Work

+Our algorithm inevitably becomes more computationally demanding as the sample size and privacy budget $\epsilon$ increase, and its performance depends critically on the quality of the importance weights.
+In addition, the dimensions of both the parameter space $\theta$ and the privatized statistic $\sdp$ introduce the curse of dimensionality common to importance sampling methods \citep{Chopin_Papaspiliopoulos_2020}.
+Because the importance weights must be analytically tractable, some potentially efficient proposal distributions may be excluded.
+Another limitation is that each iteration generates synthetic data solely from $\theta$, without leveraging information from previously generated data. {Our empirical results also suggest that stable and reliable inference typically requires at least 50 observations per parameter, indicating that high-dimensional inference with our DP-PF remains fundamentally difficult.
+Future work may explore dimension-reduction techniques \citep{talwar2015lasso} or efficient synthetic-data update approaches such as DP-DA-MCMC \citep{ju2022data} to improve scalability in higher-dimensional settings.}

+{ An additional direction for future work is to improve the scalability and adaptivity of the DP-PF framework.
+A promising extension is adaptive tempering, where the increment of $\epsilon_t$ is determined dynamically based on particle degeneracy measures such as the effective sample size (ESS), following adaptive SMC ideas in \citet{agapiou2017importance, Chopin_Papaspiliopoulos_2020}.
+Such strategies may improve computational stability and efficiency by deciding the number of iterations of DP-PF and allocating its tempering scheme based on the evolving particle system, but they also introduce theoretical challenges because tempering schedules are data-dependent, complicating privacy accounting and the statistical analysis.} {As for high-dimensional problems, the synthetic data updates can further bottleneck parameter updates.
+While projecting updates onto a lower-dimensional feature space—by leveraging sufficient statistics or latent factors—offers a scalable and efficient solution, it is highly problem-specific and requires additional assumptions.}

-This work was supported in part by NSF grant SES-2150615 to Purdue University.
-The idea to manipulate the privacy budget in our sampler was inspired by preliminary work completed by a team consisting of Ruobin Gong, Nianqiao Ju, Vinayak Rao, and the last author, where a similar $\epsilon$-schedule was used in an MCMC sampler; we are grateful for these prior discussions that led to this work.
+\acks{} This work was supported in part by NSF grants SES-2150615 and SES-2610910.
+Part of this project was completed while Jordan Awan was a member of the Department of Statistics at Purdue University.
+The idea to manipulate the privacy budget in our sampler was inspired by preliminary work completed by a team consisting of Ruobin Gong, Nianqiao Ju, Vinayak Rao, and Jordan Awan, where a similar $\epsilon$-schedule was used in an MCMC sampler; we are grateful for these prior discussions that led to this work.

 0.2in